-Marshwood Farm.
-Dinton Come and enjoy peace and tranquillity at Marshwood Farm, tucked between the Nadder and Wylye valleys at the heart of Cranborne Chase.
+Marshwood Farm, Dinton Map Ref F3 Come and enjoy peace and tranquillity at Marshwood Farm, tucked between the Nadder and Wylye valleys at the heart of Cranborne Chase.
 Combining a relaxing farmhouse B&B, a tranquil self-catering cottage and a cosy Shepherd's Hut, our friendly working farm is just a short drive from Stonehenge, Salisbury and Longleat.
-Stourhead, Shaftesbury, Bath and Glastonbury are within easy reach, as are many other National Trust and English Heritage sites.
-While walkers and cyclists are well placed for the Monarch's Way and a variety of local walks and cycle routes.
+Stourhead, Shaftesbury, Bath and Glastonbury are within easy reach, as are many

-@ \ \ \ \ The 17th century, Grade II listed farmhouse offers two comfortable and spacious en suite rooms, each with complimentary toiletries, hospitality tray, and flat screen TV with Freeview.
+Bed & Breakfast The 17th century, Grade II listed farmhouse offers two comfortable and spacious en suite rooms, each with complimentary toiletries, hospitality tray, and flat screen TV with Freeview.
 A delicious hot and cold breakfast of locally sourced ingredients is served each morning around the long oval table in our dining room.
 Continental options include organic yoghurt, fresh fruit salad, cereals, homemade preserves and local honey, while a cooked breakfast, prepared to order, offers Wiltshire-sourced chipolatas, eggs, tomatoes, mushrooms and baked beans.
-Redrooms 2 Rathrooms 2 en suite \$ £65-£80 D £90-£100 T £100-£110 Discounts are available for stays of two nights or more, excluding bank holidays and Christmas/New Year.
+Bedrooms 2 Bathrooms 2 en suite Blue room: child sharing from £40/night, single from £80/night, double from £100/night, twin from £100/night.
+Green room: single from £80/night, double from £100/night, twin from £100/night Discounts are available for stays of two nights or more, excluding bank holidays and Christmas/New Year.

-@ \ \ \ \ Attached to the main farmhouse, our cosy, well-equipped self-catering cottage has been tastefully renovated whilst retaining many original features.
+The Cottage @ other National Trust and English Heritage sites.
+While walkers and cyclists are well placed for the Monarch's Way and a variety of local walks and cycle routes Attached to the main farmhouse, our cosy, well-equipped self-catering cottage has been tastefully renovated whilst retaining many original features.
 It can comfortably sleep a family of four in one double bedroom and another with full size bunk beds.
 There is a fully fitted kitchen/dining room with dishwasher, microwave, cooker and fridge/freezer; a lounge with TV/DVD; and a family bathroom with shower over the bath.
 Rental includes a welcome pack of breakfast groceries, bedlinen and towels, heating and electricity, and use of a BBQ.
-Bedrooms 2 Prices Weekly (Friday to Friday or Monday to Monday) £490-£595 Short break (Friday to Monday or Monday to Friday) £290-£340
+Bedrooms 2 Sleeps 4 Prices Weekly (Friday to Friday or Monday to Monday) £490-£595 Short break (Friday to Monday or Monday to Friday) £290-£340

+Shepherd's Hut

-Shepherd's Hut Wiltshire Approved Accommodation We offer 2 Shepherd's Huts each sleeping two in a double bed , surrounded by rolling landscape and ancient woodland.
+Wiltshire Approved Accommodation

+We offer 2 Shepherd's Huts each sleeping two in a double bed, surrounded by rolling landscape and ancient woodland.
 Our aim is to combine comfort and relaxation with being as eco-friendly as possible, so as well as a wood stove to keep you warm there is a camping stove to make tea/coffee, solar powered lights, a compost toilet and shower shack.
-Rental includes a breakfast hamper delivered to your door.
-Bedrooms 1 Sleeps 2 Prices £100/night minimum 2-night stay.
+Rental includes a breakfast hamper delivered to your door Bedrooms 1 Sleeps 2 Prices £100/night minimum 2-night stay.
 Single night stay POA

-NEW FOR SUMMER 2021 - Campsite with a choice of 6 pitches (bring your own tent) or 2 Bell tents sleeping up to 4 in each, just bring your bedding and you're ready to enjoy your stay.
-Map Ref F3 Pitches from £20/night Bell tent from £90/night minimum 2 night stay, Single night POA Catherine Lockyer T: 01722 716164 M: 07783 507112 E: catherine@marshwood-farm-camping.co.uk www.marshwood-farm-camping.co.uk Mrs Fiona Lockver, Marshwood Farm, Dinton, Salisbury, Wiltshire, SP3 5ET T: 01722 716334 M: 07906 940894 E: marshwood1@btconnect.com
+Campsite with a choice of 6 pitches (bring your own tent) or 2 Bell tents sleeping up to 4 in each, just bring your bedding and $\,$ you're ready to enjoy your stay.
+3 x Bell tents £95/night up to 4 people min 2 night stay.
+Shepherds Hut £100/night up to 2 people including breakfast min 2 night stay.
+Tent pitches (1 tent/pitch) £28/night for 2 people + £5/extra person/night Bank holidays minimum 3 night stay when booking online Catherine Lockyer T: 01722 716164 M: 07783 507112 E: catherine@marshwood-farm-camping.co.uk www.marshwood-farm-camping.co.uk

+Mrs Fiona Lockver, Marshwood Farm, Dinton, Salisbury, Wiltshire, SP3 5ET T: 01722 716334 M: 07906 940894 E: marshwood1@btconnect.com